 Verifying Receipt of Service: When verifying services, the description, the quantity, and the costs on the SA must match the required documentation to verify receipt of goods or services with the provider's invoice.
 Prior to payment to a vendor, TWC-VR staff must verify that services were delivered.
 This includes contacting the customer for verification or obtaining written documentation from the customer.

 Three-Way Match: Three-way match is the process of reconciling an SA, the documentation of the receipt of goods or services, and the provider invoice prior to authorizing the payment, helping ensure that the payment to the provider is necessary, appropriate, and accurate.
 When TWC-VR staff cannot reconcile all three elements, the receipt should not be entered in ReHabWorks and the payment should not be processed until any issues are resolved.

+Authorizing Payment: Payment must be authorized in RHW within 7 calendar days from the date entered for the last element that is required to complete the three-way match.

 Payment Types: The types of payments and purchases that can be processed in RHW include the following: